Pro5765/Online-HTML-Editor/README.md

 License
 This project is licensed under the MIT License.
-See the LICENSE file for more details: https://github.com/Pro5765/Online-HTML-Editor/tree/main?tab=MIT-1-ov-file#.
+See the LICENSE file for more details.

 Acknowledgments
 1. CodeMirror, which provides a powerful text editor interface.